PiSupply/PiJuice/Software/README.md

 It is not possible to detect battery not present when powered through on board usb micro, so it might show 0% only.

 User functions are 4 digit binary coded and have 15 combinations, code 0 is USER_EVENT meant that it will not be processed by system task, but left to user and python API to manage it.
 I thought it is rare case that all 15 will be needed so on gui there is 8 (it will make big window also).
 However if someone needs more scripts it can be manualy added by editing config json file: /var/lib/pijuice/pijuice_config.JSON.
 Also all other configurations can be managed manually in this file if gui is not available.

+There are dependencies so you got error if not installed.
+Package is configured to intentionally  raise those errors so you can install it before.
+Usually if package is added to some server and configured as repository than you can use apt-get that will automatically install dependencies, and update.
+I can prepare packages to add on private server, do not know for official.

+It is possible that tray do not update if you open config by right click on tray, but if you open from menu it should update.